11 outreach email sample templates that actually get responses

 [Your name]

 The key is adding new value with each follow-up.
 Don't just repeat your original message louder.
-Give them new information, a different angle, or updated context that makes your proposal more relevant.
+Introduce new information, a different angle, or updated context that makes your proposal more relevant.
+Space your follow-ups 3 to 7 days apart (ideally Days 3 to 4 and 9 to 10) to maximize engagement without appearing desperate.

-When to use: One to two weeks after your first email with no response
+When to use: Three to seven days after your first email with no response

 Template: